 Smart display: The easy definition

 In practice, the smart displays we’re seeing on the market are smart Bluetooth speakers that are being augmented with screens to add more usability.
 Like smart speakers, you speak to a smart display that is powered by one of the common voice assistants (Amazon Alexa or Google Assistant).
 Amazon was one of the first to start this trend with its Echo Show and Echo Spot devices featuring Alexa voice assistant, but other brands have joined the field.
+For instance, Google came out with the Google Home Hub, and Facebook recently introduced the Facebook Portal and Portal+.

 Smart display vs. tablet